liutikas/liutikas.github.io/_posts/2025-01-12-Kotlin-Library-Friends.md

     friends("org.example:secret-sauce:1.0.0")
 }
 ```

+Now, we no longer need the suppression, all the `internal` types will show up as if they were part of our own library.

 *Note*, any use of `internal` types is completely at your own risk, they are hidden on purpose and thus you might break
 the library or the library owners will break you on the library update.